mikeperry-tor/circpad-sim/README.md

 array, or don't properly restrict your client to use only your relays for those hops, you will get error cells back, which may affect your results.

-ALSO NOTE: If you set up logging to multiple hops at once, the earlier nodes in the path will observe and record these additional logging cells as `circpad_nonpadding_cell_sent` events.
+ALSO NOTE: If you set up logging to multiple hops at once, the earlier nodes in the path will observe and record these additional logging cells as `circpad_nonpadding_cell_*` events (one receive, and one sent).
 Removing these is tricky in the general case, but you may be able to do it sifting through the corresponding client logs.
 We do not do anything for this yet.

 ## Usage considerations